An Association of Local Governments: Serving Southwestern Utah since 1972

 The Five County Association of Governments is a voluntary association of local governments from the five southwestern counties of the State of Utah.
 The five counties in southwestern Utah that comprise the Five County Association of Governments are Beaver, Garfield, Iron, Kane and Washington.

-This year, 2023, marks the 50th year since the formal establishment of the Five County Association of Governments.
-Articles of Association were formally adopted in 1973 by the entities who comprise the Association, thus this year (2023) is this organization's 50th anniversary.
+This year, 2024, marks the 51st year since the formal establishment of the Five County Association of Governments.
+Articles of Association were formally adopted in 1973 by the entities who comprise the Association and with their adoption officially created the Five County Association of Governments.
 While the Five County AOG was officially created in 1973, informal cooperation amongst the five member counties, along with the municipalities within them, as a group, has taken place since the 1950's.

 Farsighted leaders of the past envisioned the time when our world-class scenic landscapes, mild climate, beautiful communities and hard-working people would foster the evolution of a major regional center in the West.
-That time has arrived.
-Southwestern Utah has come into its own.
-The Five County Association of Governments is a key player in aiding locally elected officials in coping with regional challenges.
+That time has arrived for southwestern Utah has come into its own.
+The Five County Association of Governments is a key player in aiding locally elected officials in coping with regional challenges as it begins it's next fifty years of serving southwestern Utah.

 The Association has a main office location in the Tonaquint Center High Tech Business Park in St. George City and a satellite office in Cedar City.
 We also have dedicated staff in several other locations providing important services within our five county service area.
 More information on the Association, including our Vision and Mission, can be viewed using the "What is The FCAOG" link on the "About" tab above.
 Our office addresses, as well as maps to locate them, are found using the "Contact" tab above.